 What Determined The Direction Of Clock Hand Movement?

 But why this right-to-left rotation?
 Clocks could have just as easily been constructed to rotate in the opposite direction, after all.
 To understand the rotational direction of clock hands, we need to turn to the clock’s predecessor and where the first clock faces and clock hands were constructed.
-Prior to clocks, people used the sun to tell time and often in the form of a sun dial.
+Prior to clocks, people used the sun to tell time, often in the form of a sundial.

-The first clocks with hands were constructed in the Northern Hemisphere and a horizontal sun dial in the Northern Hemisphere has a shadow that rotates from the upper right around to the lower left and back up again; early clock makers simply mimicked this familiar motion.
-Modern clock hands are simply following the same path as the shadow cast by ancient sun dials.
+The first clocks with hands were constructed in the Northern Hemisphere and a horizontal sundial in the Northern Hemisphere has a shadow that rotates from the upper right around to the lower left and back up again; early clockmakers simply mimicked this familiar motion.
+Modern clock hands are simply following the same path as the shadows cast by the sundials that preceded them.

-Bonus Trivia: Vertical sun dials have a shadow that moves counter-clockwise and a few early clocks were constructed to follow the shadow path produced by them.
-Few examples of these older counter-clockwise clocks exist, but a remarkably well preserved one can be seen in the Münster Cathedral located in Münster, Germany.
-The Münster astronomical clock not only tells the time with an hour hand that traces the actual path of the sun but also has minor hands that track the positions of Jupiter, Mars, Venus, Saturn, Mercury, and has a moon-phase indicator.
+Curiously, there are some early exceptions.
+South-facing vertical sundials have a shadow that moves counter-clockwise and a few early clocks were constructed to follow the shadow path produced by them.
+Few examples of these older counter-clockwise clocks exist, but a remarkably well-preserved one can be seen in the Münster Cathedral located in Münster, Germany.
+The Münster astronomical clock not only tells the time with an hour hand that traces the actual path of the sun, but also has minor hands that track the positions of the planets and even has a moon-phase indicator.